Many or all companies we feature compensate us. Compensation and editorial

 How to get a lower interest rate on a new house

-The average 30-year fixed mortgage rate isn’t going to drop any time soon—at least, not significantly.
+The average 30-year fixed mortgage rate isn’t likely to drop meaningfully in the next year or so.
 But there are still ways to lock in a lower rate on a new mortgage:

 15-year mortgage